Caridina multidentata: Description

+Caridina multidentata are freshwater shrimp in the family Atyidae and are commonly found in southwestern Japan.
+They typically grow to 25-35 millimetres.
+This species of shrimp is amphidromous.
+Oviposition and hatching occurs in freshwater, and newly hatched larvae drift to saltwater and develop as juveniles, returning to freshwater in their adult forms.
+The eggs of Caridina multidentata are rich in yolk and are oval-shaped.

+The species has adapted to live in fast-flowing water, having a wide and short rostrum.
+Caridina multidentata begin to take in food in the third zoeal stage, relying on internal nutrition longer than distant relatives such as the Caridina leucosticta and Caridina typus.
+They have a large geographic distribution, suggesting high levels of larval dispertion.

 This species has a translucent body covered with a broken line of reddish brown points on its sides.
 The dorsal surface has a white stripe that runs from the head to the tail and the eyes are black.
 Females are easily distinguished from males by their more elongated lower row of dots.

-Caridina multidentata fare best in temperatures of 18 °C to 28 °C. They are more active at higher temperatures, but may also have a shorter lifespan.
+Caridina multidentata fare best in temperatures of 18 °C to 28 °C (approximately 64 °F to 82 °F).
+They are more active at higher temperatures, but may also have a shorter lifespan.
 They prefer a pH of 6.5 to 7.5.
 As with all crustaceans, they are extremely averse to copper due to their haemocyanin blood.

-Caridina multidentata mate in freshwater streams and marshes.
-Female shrimp signal readiness to mate much like other shrimp species, by releasing pheromones into the water for the males to follow.
-The fertilized eggs are released and go through larval stages in brackish and salt water as they drift out to sea.
-The larvae return from the sea once they reach their final growth stage, and they remain in freshwater for the remainder of their lives.

-In Captivity
+In the aquarium

-According to different sources, Caridina multidentata was introduced into the world of aquaria by Takashi Amano in the early 1980s.
+Caridina multidentata was introduced into the world of aquaria by Takashi Amano in the early 1980s.
 They are usually used in an aquarium because they feed primarily on algae, thus cleaning the aquarium of it when present in sufficient numbers.
 Caridina multidentata was previously known to aquarists as Caridina japonica but was renamed Caridina multidentata following a study in 2006.

-Many aquarists believe that Amano shrimp can sustain themselves on algae in the aquarium alone, however, this is not the case.
-Amano shrimp thrive best on a diet of aquarium algae supplemented by algae wafers or spirulina flakes and occasional animal-based protein in the form of pellets, flakes, or frozen or live daphnia, mysis, etc..
-It is also necessary to ensure there is calcium present in the water, calcium is vital to crustaceans in order for them to maintain their exoskeleton.

-Amano shrimp are notoriously difficult to breed in captivity, as their eggs require a higher water salinity than the adults to survive.
-This means that virtually all amano shrimp in the pet trade are wild caught, since captive breeding is not considered economical.